Creamy, sweet, and fun, Sweet Potato Stuffed Shells make a filling, nutrient-rich, vegetarian dinner.

 Don’t jumbo shells just make you feel fancy and fun?
 Something about those giant shapes, neatly stuffed with creamy filling and spooned-over with a little marinara sauce, can turn a regular weeknight dinner into something special.

 If my kids were a little bigger, I might even be tempted to throw down a tablecloth and light a candle.
-(Pro tip: toddlers and fire don’t mix.)
+(I think I’ll wait until my toddler isn’t tempted to touch the candle!!)

 These Sweet Potato Stuffed Shells are the best of the best: filling, sweet, and nourishing.
 They’re full of protein and vegetables and enough style to make you feel proud.
 Want a bite?